Introduction: Deliverability is a Reputation Game, Not a Volume Game

 Deliverability is not about sending more emails.
 It is about sending structured, behavior-driven traffic that proves your messages are wanted and valuable.

-The split is simple to remember: your root domain and its subdomains carry trust—internal mail, support, and engaged opt-in newsletters when the data says people want the mail.
+Your root domain and its subdomains carry trust—internal mail, support, and engaged opt-in newsletters when the data says people want the mail.
 Email marketing and cold outreach never live there; they always run on related secondary domains and their subdomains.
-Scale that secondary fleet horizontally with MailAPI so promotional volume never collides with the identity your customers already believe in.
+Scale that secondary fleet horizontally with MailAPI.tech so promotional volume never collides with your brand identity.